mbogden/galaxyJSPAM/notes.md

     - [x] Make notes on how to update
   - [ ] Update Beta-4: (Builds on beta-3)
     - [ ] Add 'll' alias to bash file.
+    - [ ] pip install --upgrade pip
+    - [ ] pip install --upgrade nbconvert
+    - [ ] pip install scikit-optimize

-  - [ ] Slim Docker Image
+  - [ ] Slim down Docker Image
     - NOTE:  I grabbed a working Docker image from Dr. Phillips.
-While it does work, it has GB's of unused packages, making it 20+ GB to build...
+Most importantly, it does work.
+But it has GB's of unused packages, making it 20+ GB to build...

 - Reorganization
   - [x] utilites